Welcome to Hotwells / HarboursideExplore location

 However, it’s not all about old boats and historic homes: the area has recently undergone a concentrated programme of development, with stylish modern apartments and new restaurants popping up on an almost monthly basis, mainly claiming the best vantage points over the water.

 Several of the city’s most interesting and popular pubs and bars can be found in Hotwells and Harbourside, providing ample opportunity to maintain an active social life or just take a break from the homestead.
-In fact, it wouldn’t be surprising to discover that none of Hotwells’ residents ever cook; and who would want to, when the immediate locality is so well-endowed with ethnic restaurants, charming pubs and revered eateries?
+Hotwells is, after all, well-endowed with ethnic restaurants, charming pubs and revered eateries?

 One such eatery is the stylish Pump House pub.
-Perennially full with diners and drinkers sitting on the wooden benches in the summer soaking up the sun, this fantastic establishment is – nevertheless – something of an unknown gem in Bristol.
+Perennially full with diners and drinkers sitting on the wooden benches in the summer soaking up the sun, this fantastic establishment is something of an unknown gem in Bristol.
 The quaint Cottage pub over the river can always be relied upon for some hearty pub grub, while along the main Hotwells Road you will find Indian, Thai, Persian, Cantonese and Lebanese cuisine, along with several convenience stores and the trendy Grain Barge pub-come-boat.
-More upmarket and a welcome transition into the new is Millennium Square.
-A second centre for the Bristol scene.
+Nearby, Millennium Square features Bristol’s second centre with lots of commercial eateries and bars.

 The area is perfect for young professionals and families alike; close by are several schools and colleges including the City’s prestigious QEH School.
 With the city centre on your doorstep and access routes to all of the major motorways running through the county a swift drive away, this area could not be better located for work, rest, play and lashings of the good life.